 McKay is still my favourite role.
 It’s a once-in-a-lifetime kind of character for an actor to be lucky enough to get to play.

-Would you have done the (in)famous kiss with Paul McGillion in Duet if Martin Gero hadn’t tricked the two of you into thinking the other had agreed to it first?
-What was that scene like behind the scenes?
+Would David Hewlett have done the (in)famous kiss with Paul McGillion in Duet if Martin Gero hadn’t tricked the them into thinking the other had agreed to it first?

 Ha!
 Is that what he told you!?
 I don’t remember any trickery being required—just a great script and lips like sugar!